 5. Give recommendations on how to improve

-When all is said and done, it helps to give recommendations on what the person can do to improve.
+When all is said and done, give recommendations on what the person can do to improve.

 Firstly, your recommendations will tie up your critique in a nice bow.
 Everyone has varying perspectives, which means every critique can be interpreted in different ways.
-Giving your recommendations will give the person a clear idea of what you have in mind.
-Secondly, giving recommendations provide a strong call-to-action.
-You want the person to take action on what you have shared, rather than procrastinate.
+Giving recommendations will give the person a clear idea of what you have in mind.
+Secondly, recommendations provide a strong call-to-action.
+You want the person to act on what you have shared, not procrastinate.

-When giving recommendations, it helps (a) to be specific about the recommendations and (b) to briefly explain the rationale behind the recommendation.
+With your recommendations, I recommend to (a) be specific with your suggestions and (b) briefly explain the rationale behind the recommendation.

 - Weak recommendation: “The presentation is too long.
 Make it shorter.” — Not very helpful.
-Reducing the presentation time can be done via many ways — cutting out the points (which then compromises on the message), removing examples, talking faster, and so on.
+Reducing the presentation time can be done via many ways — cutting down the points, removing examples, talking faster, and so on.
 What exactly do you mean?
-Part of a constructive criticism includes being specific.
-(See Tip #3.)
+Part of giving constructive criticism includes being specific (see Tip #3).

 - Good recommendation: “Instead of 2-3 examples per point which detracts from the main message, limit 1 example to each point.
 This way, the presentation is more succinct and impactful.
 Doing this, the presentation length will easily be reduced from 30 minutes to 20 minutes.” — Great recommendation that is specific.
 Rationale is also provided which explains your point of view to the person.